 Older Disney Plus movies are the lifeblood of the service.
 You'll see many of them in our list of the best Disney Plus movies.
 You won't find adult movies on this streaming service, though, as all of the content on Disney Plus is family-friendly.

-That will soon vary in countries that get Disney Plus Star, which unlocks the option for broader entertainment options – including more movies.
+That varies in countries that get Disney Plus Star, however, which unlocks the option for broader entertainment options – including more movies.
+In the US, however, Star is not available.

 Disney Plus includes pretty much every Disney animated movie you can remember from across the decades: Snow White, 101 Dalmations, Aladdin, The Little Mermaid.
 There's more or less parity in the library across different countries, though depending on where you are, some movies may be tied up in deals with other services and will arrive on Disney Plus later.
 We've listed the main examples of this above.